 Many people have learned about the joys of buying in bulk.
 Yes, the deals can be quite good.
 But that’s only if you have the space to deal with it.
 Normally, bachelors like me live in small apartments with very little storage space.
 While buying 20 rolls of paper towels seems like a great deal, where will you put them?

-When it comes to buying food, there are good times to buy large quantities, and times when you face the same problem of where to put the stuff and using it in a reasonable amount of time.
+When it comes to buying food, there are good times to buy large quantities, and times when you face the same problem of where to put the stuff and use it in a reasonable amount of time.

 For example, watch for when chicken breasts are on sale at your local supermarket.
 They are usually in three-pound packages.
-When you get home, take a couple of them to clean and cook right away, wrap the rest individually in plastic and put in a freezer bag.
+When you get home, take a couple of them to clean and cook right away, wrap the rest individually in plastic, and put them in a freezer bag.
 Pop the bag in the freezer and you can pull out one anytime for a quick and easy meal.

 Use the same strategy with all kinds of protein and most fruits.
 But vegetables are a lot harder to treat this way.
 Freezing them can be a more involved procedure if you don’t want a pile of sludge.
 Do a little research before you plan to freeze fresh fruits and vegetables.